-When it comes to meditation these principles carry enormous value.
-By combining the essence of ancient philosophy with the intentions of modern practice, Shaolin meditation presents us with a fascinating way to integrate balance and deep mental strength with various aspects of our modern life.
+By integrating the knowledge of ancient philosophy with the intentions of modern practice, Shaolin meditation presents us with a fascinating way to cultivate inner peace, emotional balance, and supreme mental strength into various aspects of our lives.

 The Becoming of Shaolin Meditation Philosophy

-At first Tamo was rejected entry, but after recognizing his spiritual prowess, the Shaolin monks eventually allowed him in after Tamo had maintained a lengthy meditation in a nearby cave.
+At first, Tamo was rejected entry, but after recognizing his spiritual prowess, the Shaolin monks eventually allowed him in after Tamo had maintained a lengthy meditation in a nearby cave.

 It was at this point that Tamo recognized that the monks lacked physical strength and conditioning — especially after being hunched over tables transcribing texts for hours each day.

-These teachings survived through the ages and became the mother of all martial arts, which is meant to serve for self-defence and personal discipline; never for aggression.
+These teachings survived through the ages and became the mother of all martial arts — which was meant to serve for self-defense and personal discipline, never for aggression.

 Through years of meditation, Tamo explored the eternal laws of nature and developed the discipline of stillness in order to harness the center of this energy.
 The teachings and practice of Shaolin philosophy are mainly centered on meditation.